fostiropoulos/ablator/README.md

 <img src="assets/ablator_architecture.png">
 A distributed experiment execution framework for ablation studies.
 ABLATOR provides a wrapper for your model and a Trainer class for you to prototype on your method and scale to thousands of experimental trials with 1 code change.

 Ablation studies are experiments used to identify the causal effects on a method performance.
-Method is a `meta-model` from a Bayesian point of view, where the model which we evaluate include the model parameters as well as meta-training arguments, such as Optimizer.
-In plain english, the causal effects we study encompass both the PyTorch model and the training configuration.
+For example, `does your novel layer really improve performance?`

 ## What are Ablators?
 Ablators are materials that are depleted during operation ([NASA](https://www.nasa.gov/centers/ames/thermal-protection-materials/tps-materials-development/low-density-ablators.html)).
 An experimental ABLATOR should not interfere with the experimental result.